-(D) If the employee severs his/her employment with the university, the supervisory file will be expunged.
+- (B) At the employee's request, rebuttal documents will be placed in the supervisory file. - (C) If the employee severs employment with the university, the supervisory file will be expunged.
 If the employee promotes, transfers or demotes within the university, the supervisory file will be retained in the former department for a period of up to one (1) year from the effective date of such action, at which time the file will be expunged.